-As defined in the approved Petition for Shutdown for the Building 452 Freon-11 Treatment System, maintain the Building 452 Treatment System in standby mode.
-Maintain Building 96 treatment well RTW-1 in full-time operation.

-• Reduce the sampling frequency for the groundwater monitoring wells and EW-18 from quarter to semiannually for the remainder for the shutdown period.
+- As defined in the approved Petition for Shutdown for the Building 452 Freon-11 Treatment System, maintain the Building 452 Treatment System in standby mode.
+Maintain Building 96 treatment well RTW-1 in full-time operation for several more years. - Maintain the semiannual sampling frequency for the groundwater monitoring wells and quarterly sampling frequency for EW-18 for the remainder for the standby period.